 Can you smell or see smoke?

-Controlled burning also known as prescribed burning reduces the amount of ground vegetation during cooler months to decrease risk of bushfires that could cause greater damage later in the season.
+Prescribed burning reduces the amount of ground vegetation during cooler months to decrease risk of bushfires that could cause greater damage later in the season.

-Controlled burning also helps to maintain biodiversity and assists with vegetation management.
+Prescribed burning also helps to maintain biodiversity and assists with vegetation management.

-With correct weather conditions, planning and advice, private landowners can conduct controlled burns on their land subject to local government laws.
+With correct weather conditions, planning and advice, landholders can conduct controlled burns on their land subject to local government laws.
 This activity is sometimes referred to as Winter Burning in the southern part of WA.
 You should contact your local shire or council for more information before undertaking a burn at any time of the year.

 With planning and effort the majority of houses in high risk bushfire areas can survive most bushfires.
 It is your responsibility to reduce risk to you and your home and take actions to survive a bushfire.